darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 **Cohesity: 1 Toxic Year**

 Cohesity, another multi-hundred employee startup was next (I guess I'm a slow learner).
 For the first time in my professional career I experienced an incredibly toxic environment and an even more toxic management.
 I left on my own, but my really poor manager was pushing.
 This was a more brutal experience than being booted by NetApp to be honest.
-The experience really took a toll on me personally and professionally.
+This really took a toll on me personally and professionally.
 Note to self to do more homework when changing jobs.

 **Interviews: Brutal**